 The newest Hawkeye variant, the E-2D is in production today and features extended radar range (40 percent greater than previous E-2C aircraft); improved overland detection capability; color displays; JTIDS, GPS and voice satellite communications.
-Additionally, the E-2D's systems are fully interoperable with the Airborne Warning and Control System and ground-based systems.
-The Navy is making the Hawkeye more "ground force friendly" with no support from the Army and Marines.
+Additionally, E-2D systems are fully interoperable with the Airborne Warning and Control System and ground-based systems.
+The Navy made the Hawkeye more "ground force friendly" with no support from the Army and Marines.
 This is a major oversight; each Corps headquarters must have a squadron of Hawkeyes for 24-hour coverage.

 Marine grunts often complain about the loss of the OV-10Ds, and these were very limited with only a pilot and one crewman to coordinate support.
 A specific ground support version of the Hawkeye can be produced with limited modifications.
 Ideally, a "command seat" will be added so that a Colonel from headquarters intimately familiar with the ground operation can ride along to help coordinate activities and make immediate decisions.
 More importantly, the crew will consist of soldiers or marines trained to support the grunts below.

-The E-2D should not be employed as a ground reconnaissance aircraft due to its slow speed and large radar signature, except in benign areas like Afghanistan.
-It will normally operate at safe altitudes several miles from enemy forces and avoid the temptation to go forward and look for enemy forces.
+The E-2D (pictured) should not be employed as a ground reconnaissance aircraft due to its slow speed and large radar signature, except in benign areas like Afghanistan.
+It normally operates at safe altitudes several miles from enemy forces and avoids the temptation to go forward and look for enemy forces.
 However, future Hawkeyes may be equipped with signal intelligence equipment to help identify targets from a safe distance using technology proven by the just retired Navy ES-3A.
 A counterbattery radar capability is also desirable.

-The Marine Corps should make E-2D procurement its #1 aviation priority to fill the huge hole in its future warfare plans.
+The Marine Corps should make E-2D procurement a top aviation priority to fill the huge hole in its future warfare plans.
 The Marines want to fly from ships 50 miles offshore and land dozens of miles inland for dispersed and fast-moving operations.
 However, the Marine Corps has no solid plans of how ground forces will communicate with ships "over-the-horizon" to coordinate logistics and fire support.
 This concept assumes sailors aboard Navy E-2D Hawkeyes will help.
-This will prove inadequate as each carrier has only five Hawkeyes whose primary mission will remain fleet defense, and whose sailors have little training in supporting ground forces.The entire US military establishment is excited about information warfare, information dominance, and fast-paced operations.
+This will prove inadequate as each carrier has only five Hawkeyes whose primary mission will remain fleet defense, and whose sailors have little training in supporting ground forces.
+Finally, since the Hawkeye can already guide AMRAAM anti-aircraft missiles toward their targets, they should be modified to carry a couple in high-threat environments where enemy helicopters or fighters may unexpectedly appear.The entire US military establishment is excited about information warfare, information dominance, and fast-paced operations.
 Billions of dollars are devoted to improving this capability for permanent bases and ships.
 However, little money has been spent to link the troops in the field with the bases and ships hundreds of miles away.
-The E-2D Hawkeye is a proven system that is in production to fill this gap, if the US military can muster the courage redirect procurement plans to fix its #1 weakness.
+The E-2D Hawkeye is a proven system that is in production to fill this gap, if the US military can muster the courage rewrite procurement plans.